 This event will be chaired by Professor Winston Morgan FRSB, director of impact & innovation, School of Health Sport and Bioscience, University of East London.
 Further panellists will be confirmed in due course, and all information will be available on this page.

 All are welcome to attend this online edition of our Policy Lates series

 , which provides an opportunity for relaxed discussion with an interested and informed audience.
 This online event will begin with an introduction from the chair, followed by short talks from our panellists, with time for audience questions and panel discussion.

 This event is free to attend and open to all.
-Advance registration is essential through the link at the top of the page, and the Zoom link will be circulated to all registered attendees ahead of the event.
+Advance booking is essential via the link at the top of the page, and the Zoom link will be circulated to all registered attendees ahead of the event.

 If you would like to share your experience of this event on social media, feel free to tag us @RoyalSocBio on Twitter

 This online event will be recorded, and screenshots may be taken.
 If you have any queries about this, please contact us at email@example.com

 ahead of the event.
 This event will be in a webinar format, and you will be unable to turn on your camera and microphone for the duration of the meeting.
 Audience questions will be through from the Zoom Q&A function.